SamagraX-Stencil/stencil-docs/docs/pages/launchPage.md

 ## Description

-The `LaunchPage` molecule consists of the following elements:
+The `LaunchPage` consists of the following elements:

 -It displays a logo and a label representing the branding message of the application.